Skip to Main Content

 • First, you should get your pet to safety while ensuring your safety.

 • Then, you will need to stabilize the animal while you transport them to the nearest emergency veterinary clinic or your primary vet.
-Our veterinary team asks that you give us a call if you are on your way with an injured pet to allow us to prepare for your arrival.

 • Choking / Respiratory Distress: Pets are known to chew on things, especially dogs.
 Sometimes they end up chewing on something that they shouldn't be and it can become lodged.
 This should be treated as a medical emergency.
 If your dog or cat is having difficulty breathing under any circumstances, they should be seen by a veterinarian as soon as possible.